 The Thing about us Linux users is that we are never committed to one particular distro.
 We are always looking for something new, something more exciting.
 It may be a new Desktop Environment, a newer kernel or a completely different Linux experience.

-Which is why we always keep testing newer versions of popular Linux distributions or completely new distributions as soon they are launched.
+This is why we always keep testing newer versions of popular Linux distributions or completely new distributions as soon they are launched.

-But the Problem arrives when we have to keep making a bootable USB for every distro that we want to test.
+But the problem arrives when we have to keep making a bootable USB for every distro that we want to test.
 So is there a solution to this problem?
 The answer is YES!

 And the answer is ‘Don’t make a bootable USB’.
 Yes, you read it right.